Is Walking Cardio?

 Walking is one of the most effective and accessible forms of cardio exercise available.
 It’s low-impact, easy to do, affordable (all you need is a great pair of shoes), and often enjoyable — especially when paired with a great friend or playlist.

-Plus, if you struggle with sugar cravings, research shows that a brisk 15-minute walk may help curb your cravings.
+Plus, if you struggle with sugar cravings, research shows that a brisk 15-minute walk may help curb them.

 Here, we offer the lowdown on the many benefits of this most basic of cardio exercises, and explain how to use it to your health and fat-loss advantage.